 My name is Bonna Moon.
 I am a multi-disciplinary artist/maker living in Eau Claire, Wisconsin with my sweet husband, our two cats and our precious hound dog.
 I work mainly in ceramics, wood and metals but am always learning new skills.
 I am a queer femme person who uses the pronouns she/her.

-I love traveling, growing, cooking and eating food, making and listening to music, reading, hiking and kayaking.
+I love growing, cooking and eating food, making and listening to music, traveling, reading, hiking and kayaking.
 A well-curated, quirky museum makes me weak in the knees.
-I drink coffee and daydream like it's my job and could spend the rest of my life in thrift and antique stores.
+I drink coffee and daydream like it's my job and could spend the rest of my life poking around thrift and antique stores.
 I love a good home renovation project and am always itching to start a new one.

 The long of it:

 I grew up with three brothers in Menomonie, Wisconsin.
 When I was younger, I was constantly dreaming of moving somewhere more exciting until I grew up and started looking around.
 There are pockets of beauty hidden in plain sight all over this corner of the world, and I live among some of the hardest working and friendliest people you can find.
 It’s a great hub to travel from and (unless there are five feet of snow on the ground) a wonderful place to come home to, too.